 Status of the roads

-This event is held on paved roads that are in very good to acceptable condition.
-Some road sections have been damaged by frost causing raveled asphalt and transverse cracking of the road surface.
+This event is held on paved roads that are in excellent to acceptable conditions.
+The course also contains a gravel section which is in good condition.
+The road surface is usually compacted and smooth with loose gravel along the edges.
+Concerning the paved roads, some sections of the mountain roads may be frost-damaged with raveled asphalt and transverse cracking of the road surface.
 Look out for potholes and ruts on these roads.
-Some minor road sections have been resurfaced with, for bike tires, coarse asphalt.
-Larger tire dimensions and lower tire pressures reduce vibrations from the road but for the course as a whole, tires with the dimensions 25-28 mm are recommended.
+Larger tire dimensions and lower tire pressures will reduce road vibrations but for the course as a whole, tires with the dimensions 25-28 mm are recommended.

 Climate and weather